 - You can use bottled water.

 - You can also ‘mix’ your own coffee water, but I do not recommend it unless you are both a big coffee or chemistry nerd.
 It is simply incredibly complex.
 You will almost certainly spend many hours in a state of deep frustration.

-If you are like 99 percent of us, then you brew coffee with water from your tap.
+If you are like the 99 percent of us, you brew coffee with water from your tap.

 You may be thinking right now that it tastes just fine, but believe me, once you have compared coffee brewed with proper water, you have no doubt.